 Taking Shape traces the through line that connects a body of work.
 Understanding an artist’s practice as constantly evolving, this exhibition presses pause to present sculptural works and consider the conditions of their own (im)possibility and the promise of their potential.

 The exhibition considers sculpture as a dynamic process that takes shape in material form and is then made meaningful through its encounter.
 This is energised by the history and ambition of the art form’s particular questions, comments and concerns.
-Taking Shape will foreground these by way of an ‘enquiry on the move’.
-This will celebrate sculpture as it evolves and is recontextualised through the respective practices of the seven participating artists and their work together as a cohort-in-residence.
+Taking Shape foregrounds these by way of an ‘enquiry on the move’.
+It celebrates sculpture as it evolves and is recontextualised through the respective practices of the seven participating artists and their work together as a cohort-in-residence.

 More about the artists and PSC’s Autumn Residency Programme.